adamqaw/blog/README.md

 - Added new db Model to store stock data using date, tickers, etc. Need to implement company name for aesthetic purposes.
 - Added stockQuery form for inputting use in forms.py -
-** Need to find out why stock data is not being inputted into the StockHistory table.
-** Update: Stock object not subscriptable because endpoint not taking in info ** Update: Not subscriptable because API was not taking the date format
+** Need to find out why stock data is not being inputted into the StockHistory table. ❓ ** Update: Stock object not subscriptable because endpoint not taking in info ❓ ** Update: Not subscriptable because API was not taking the date format ❓ ** Update: Worked when converted today to yesterday as market data for current day was not available ✅